ginafish/ginafish.github.io/user-guide.markdown

 ### What motivates me

 * People
-  * Getting to work with people I enjoy spending time with is more important than enjoying the work
+  * Working with people I enjoy spending time with is more important than enjoying the work
 * Impact
-  * Knowing that I'm working on something with great impact for people around me has gotten me through tasks I thoroughly disliked - like spending 3 weeks refactoring ~20 Lambda functions that were using an outdated fork of Puppeteer just so that we could upgrade our NodeJS runtime
+  * Knowing that I'm working on something with positive impact for people around me has gotten me through tasks I thoroughly disliked - like spending 3 weeks refactoring ~20 Lambda functions that were using an outdated fork of Puppeteer just so that we could upgrade our NodeJS runtime

 ### Things that take my energy away